 Our Inspire, P4P and Mavic platforms are classified as Unmanned Aerial Vehicles (UAV), and may also be referred to as a Drones, Remotely Piloted Aerial Systems (RPAS), Quadcopters or Multirotors.
 Our company fully understands, complies with -and even teaches- the required regulating procedures contained within Civil Aviation Rule Part 101 that govern flying this category of remotely controlled vehicle.

 A summary of those applicable to our operation include the adhesion to flying:

-Below 400 feet / 120 meters above ground level (although we are able to request exemptions to exceed this restriction in certain airspace)
+Below 400 feet / 120 meters above ground level (although we hold approval to file NOTAM's for higher flights in certain airspace)